-- The site Chief of Staff or delegated Department Head will investigate the incident and advise the appropriate Senior Medical Director of the circumstances.
-The Senior Medical Director will then notify the VP Medicine and Quality who may refer the matter to the IH Medical Advisory Committee. - The medical staff member will be referred to an attending physician and/or the BC Physician Health Program for assessment, counselling or therapy, which may be mandated by the CPSBC or the VP Medicine and Quality. - Should the incident be referred to HAMAC, it will review the matter and make recommendations, if appropriate, to the IH Board of Directors with respect to cancellation, suspension, restriction or non-renewal of privileges. - The IH Board of Directors will make a final decision with respect to HAMAC's recommendations. - The medical staff member's return to practice will be recommended to HAMAC and the Board by the Vice President Medicine and Quality in consultation with the Senior Medical Director, the BC Physician Health Program, the College of Physicians and Surgeons and the treating MD, as appropriate.
+- The medical staff member will be referred to an attending physician and/or the BC Physician Health Program for assessment, counselling or therapy, which may be mandated by the CPSBC or the Vice President of Medicine and Quality. - Should the incident be referred to HAMAC, it will review the matter and make recommendations, if appropriate, to the IH Board of Directors with respect to cancellation, suspension, restriction or non-renewal of privileges. - The IH Board of Directors will make a final decision with respect to HAMAC's recommendations. - The medical staff member's return to practice will be recommended to HAMAC and the Board by the Vice President of Medicine and Quality in consultation with the Senior Medical Director, the BC Physician Health Program, the College of Physicians and Surgeons and the treating MD, as appropriate.